-- K 8 Parents must complete 12 hours of service to the school community. - 7 8 Students must complete service to the school community.
-Hours become part of students' Religion grades.
-Students may complete hours early (prior to the required quarter).
-Students must complete 20 hours/year (5/quarter)
+- K 8 Parents must complete 12 hours of service to the school community. - 7 8 Students must complete service to the school and greater community.
+Students are required to work 20 volunteer hours or 5 hours per each of the four quarters.
+Service hours can be completed between June 1, 2024-May 8, 2025.